co-demos/ApiViz/README.md

 ## PRESENTATION

 Visualize data coming from an API in a CMS-like app.
-If your data is somewhere, ApiViz can transform it into a full website to show it at its best.
+If your data is stored somewhere and accessible via an API, ApiViz can transform it into a full website to show it at its best.

 --------